 Pipe organs x2

-These 10 sounds is the most common piano sounds included in an entry level digital piano, and will for sure be enough for almost every piano player.
+These 10 sounds are the most common piano sounds included in an entry level digital piano, and will for sure be enough for almost every piano player.

 See the link below to watch a short video about the Yamaha P45B.

-The speakers provided in the P45 is kind of decent, 6Wx6W amp.
+The speakers provided in the P45 are decent, 6Wx6W amp.

 Pretty small speakers, but definitely produces good enough sound for you to play at home.